NikhilKalloli/TravelCrafter/README.md

 Contributions are welcome!
 If you have any improvements or new features to suggest, please create a pull request.

 Enjoy playing the with the code!
 If you have any questions or issues, feel free to [open an issue](https://github.com/NikhilKalloli/TravelCrafter/issues).

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code for your own projects.

+## Acknowledgments

+Special thanks to [Mapbox](https://www.mapbox.com/), [MongoDB Atlas](https://www.mongodb.com/atlas/database), [Cloudinary](https://cloudinary.com/), [Passport library](https://www.passportjs.org/), and the open-source community for providing valuable tools and resources that made this project possible.

 # 🔗 Connect with Me